nachorequeno/multidimensional_search-/README.md

 the EPS and DELTA parameters during the invocation of the learning method.

 The ResultSet class provides functions for:
-- Testing the membership of a new point *y* to any of the closures.
+- Testing the membership of a point *y* to any of the closures.
-- Plotting 2D and 3D spaces
+- Plotting 2D and 3D spaces.
 - Exporting/Importing the results to text and binary files.